hexinfra/gorox/libs/README.md

-Place libs created by you and your colleague.
+Place your general libs.
 Libs are used by your apps, bins, exts, and svcs.